Practising yoga at a retreat in the Sacred Valley, Peru

 Spiritual ceremony among Inca ruins

-Start of Sacred Valley yoga retreat
+Day 1: Start of Sacred Valley yoga retreat

 We use our private vehicle to transfer to your yoga retreat based in the Sacred Valley.
-Leaving Cusco, we will have views of snow-capped mountains as we descend into the Sacred Valley of the Incas, following the Urubamba river through fertile farmlands and bustling towns to reach the serene retreat of Sach’a Munay (or similar location) in the Sacred Valley, where you will stay at the hacienda adjacent to the facility.
+Leaving Cusco, we will have views of snow-capped mountains as we descend into the Sacred Valley of the Incas, following the Urubamba River through fertile farmlands and bustling towns to reach the serene retreat of Sachāa Munay (or similar location) in the Sacred Valley, where you will stay at the hacienda adjacent to the facility.

-Note: We can make more suggestions for accommodation – please ask – depending on group size, budget, and so on.
-The Sacred Valley lies at 2,865m/9,400ft making acclimatization to the high altitude easier than in Cusco (3,400m/11,155ft)
+Note: We can make more suggestions for accommodation ā please ask ā depending on group size, budget, and so on.
+The Sacred Valley lies at 2,865m/9,400ft, making acclimatization to the high altitude easier than in Cusco (3,400m/11,155ft)

-Visit Pisac with Hiking & Spiritual Ceremony
+Day 2: Visit Pisac with Hiking & Spiritual Ceremony

 Your guide will then perform a spiritual ceremony while overlooking Pisac, thanking Pachamama for life, food, love, and family, all while feeling the energy of the Inca ruins and Sacred Valley.

-We retrace our steps to Sach’a Munay (or a similar location) where there will be time to relax before afternoon or evening yoga, followed by dinner.
+We retrace our steps to Sachāa Munay (or a similar location), where there will be time to relax before afternoon or evening yoga, followed by dinner.

 After yoga and breakfast at the hacienda, Valentin takes you on a guided tour of a market in his hometown of Urubamba.

-What is Chicha?
+What is chicha?

 Lunch and pottery

-We buy fresh and local produce that will be made into our lunch at Valentin’s family farm in Yanahuara.
+We buy fresh and local produce that will be made into our lunch at Valentinās family farm in Yanahuara.

-We then tour Valentin’s farm and fruit orchards, learn about and taste local produce, cut alfalfa to feed the guinea pigs (which are a delicacy for locals!), and drink chichi.
+We then tour Valentinās farm and fruit orchards, learn about and taste local produce, cut alfalfa to feed the guinea pigs (which are a local delicacy!), and drink chichi.
 We have lunch with his family in this beautiful setting.
-There is the option to do yoga on the farm grounds or return to Sach’a Munay or a similar location for an evening class.
+There is the option to do yoga on the farm grounds or return to Sachāa Munay or a similar location for an evening class.

 Included: Breakfast, lunch, dinner, private transport, snacks, & yoga.

-Salt Mines, Moray, Pachamanca, & Chinchero
+Day 4: Salt mines, Moray, Pachamanca, & Chinchero

 After morning yoga and breakfast at the hacienda, we start our day with a tour of Maras.

-Maras site is a collection of salt mines that have been used since pre-Inca times.
+Marasā site is a collection of salt mines that have been used since pre-Inca times.

 Yoga at Moray